pcandido/observability/README.md

 ![Relationship Diagram](docs/relationship.excalidraw.png)

+*Disclaimer: the log format of NGInx instances was changed to a very long format.
+It is not recommended, since it may generate very big files and imply high costs.*

 ## Running

 The whole project was composed in a docker-compose file, so to start it, you can use: